 - For setting boundaries on your own time: There’s work time and there’s time to recharge and spend time with family and friends.
 You never have to apologize for not checking your emails at midnight or on the weekends if you’re not specifically on call to do so.
 Business is a marathon, not a sprint.
 People who are always working burn out.

-- For taking a vacation or personal days: Workers in the United States have a terrible habit of not using their vacation time – although that may be changing in the economic expansion.
+- For taking a vacation or personal days: Workers in the United States have a terrible habit of not using their vacation time, although that may be changing in the economic expansion.
 Beginning in 2000, according to Projecttimeoff.com, workers in the U.S. on average used fewer vacation days than the year before for 15 straight years.
-Finally, in 2016, the average amount of vacation taken increased from the year before.
+Finally, in 2016, the average amount of vacation taken increased from the previous year.
 Still, more than half (54 percent) of U.S. employees in 2016 ended the year with unused vacation time.
 Getting away is good for you and the business you run or work for.
 It allows you to recharge and rethink.
 Don’t apologize for taking time off.

 - For focusing on your work: The social butterfly in the office can be a good person to kill time with occasionally.
 But if you’d rather finish the task at hand so you can get home to your family or out to the gym or with friends, you don’t have to apologize for avoiding the chit-chat or gossip.
 Be polite and explain you have a deadlne.
 Don’t say your sorry for doing so.

-- Being vocal in a meeting: Meetings can be a chore and many just zone out hoping not to prolong them.
-But meetings are supposed to be an exchange of ideas and if you’re engaged and have an opinion or something relevant to add, do so without qualifying it with “I’m sorry, but” or “excuse me.”
+- Being vocal in a meeting: Meetings can be a chore and many people just zone out, hoping to not prolong them.
+But meetings are supposed to be an exchange of ideas, and if you’re engaged and have an opinion or something relevant to add, do so without qualifying it with “I’m sorry, but” or “excuse me.”
 Instead, build off something somebody else said, such as “that’s an interesting point.
 If you look at the data …”

 - For standing up when something doesn’t sit right: Everyone has a moral and ethical code.
 If something happens at your company and you don’t believe it’s right, report it and don’t apologize for doing so.